nishanth-sundharesan/Duck-Hunt-Game/ReadMe.md

 The game starts with 3 + 1 lives.
 You lose a life when the duck flies away from the screen.
 You get 3 shots per duck.
 You can shoot the dead duck to get additional scores.

-This game was made for the school project at FIEA.
+This game was made in two weeks and was for the school project at FIEA.

 The project showcases the following features:
 ---